7 Ways To Prevent Slugs In Your Bathroom (And How They Get In)

 Why Are There Slugs In Your Bathroom?

-There are three main reasons that slugs have entered your bathroom: For shade, warmth, and moisture.
 If your bathroom isn’t ventilated, then the chances are you’re providing slugs with all three.

-However, these are just basic needs.
-If you’ve decorated your bathroom with plants, then you’ve given slugs another reason to enter it.
 And lastly, you may not realize it, but you might be leaving a lot of food in your bathroom for slugs.
 Mold, fungi, food scraps, and even feces are all seen as delicious meals to slugs.

 But How Are Slugs Getting In?